 Best For: Hikers with narrow feet and carrying heavier packs that are looking for a burly and rugged trail shoe

 Cons: Narrow fit, pronounced seams on the upper lacing

 The Altra Lone Peak gets a ton of love in hiking circles, but its popularity isn’t without a little dissent.
-For those that don’t love the Lone Peak, their issues usually stem from the 0-drop platform and/or the uppers lacking stability.
-The Topo Terraventure offers the wide toebox and anatomical fit of Altras, but with a 5mm drop and a secure feel and midfoot.
+For those that don’t love the Lone Peak, their issues usually stem from the 0-drop platform, the shoe’s lack of stability, and the sub-par durability.
+The Topo Terraventure offers the wide toebox and anatomical fit of Altras, but with a 3mm drop and a little more stability.
 The Terraventure also comes with a rockplate and grippy Vibram Megagrip outsole.
 Topo isn’t as well known as some of the other brands on this list, but they make some great shoes that will keep a pilgrim’s feet very happy.

 Best For: Hikers seeking a wide toe box without the 0-drop of Altras

 I wear and review 10-20 shoes a year, yet somehow have only worn Salomons for my major hikes, dating back to the Camino Frances in 2012.
 The new Salomon Pulsar Trail is the most exciting Salomon shoe I’ve seen since the original Sense Ultra.
 For this shoe, Salomon is using the plush midsole of the Ultra Glide, with an Energy Blade in the forefoot.
 This shoe is announced for June, which is a shame, as I was hoping to have it for my summer walk of the Camino Ingles.